 In time however, this approach began to evidence an insufficiency in a number of ways.
 One of the most serious was the necessity for the director to divide his attention and energies between the work of the agency and the development of the church he pastored.
 This necessity arose from the fact that financial support from Indiana’s constituency was not strong enough to allow for a director to devote his full attention to the mission.
 This dual-ministry approach, albeit of necessity, did not permit any serious long-range advancement of the mission.
 In fact, what often happened was that the demands of ministry at the local level took precedence over the advancement and development of the mission’s ministry.
 Unless a mission-related demand was so overwhelming that it could not be ignored, the focus of the pastor/director would often, and understandably, fall to that of the church.
 The ministry of the mission then only advanced when it either “fell into the lap,” or if someone other than the director initiated it.
 In those times when no field director was active, advancement was minimal – first, with respect to the potential that perhaps could have been realized; and, second, with respect to the administrative matters that would ultimately need attention to move the mission forward in ministry excellence.

 In Illinois during these years, the mission was led by a series of directors and interim leaders.
 From the late 1970s on, the terms of service for directors amounted to an approximate average of two to four years.
 Looking back on those years, the pattern of aggressive church planting established under the first directors (Svoboda and Berkheiser) seemed to lessen.
-This was not indicative of the heart or passion of the mission leaders or board members; each of whom manifested a consistent desire for planting churches.
+This was not indicative of the heart or passion of the mission leaders or board members.
 It simply must be observed that only consistent and focused leadership is able to generate the kind of positive advancement that one would desire.
 Several factors were involved in the succession of leaders in Illinois, but a primary factor was the inability to find sufficient support for a full-time director.
 And yet, successes in church planting were enjoyed in spite of the shortened terms of service.
 By 1996, however, the Illinois mission was again without a director.
 It functioned well, maintaining its family of church plants and its loyal supporting constituency; but advancement was not addressed.

 In Wisconsin during these years, two leaders manned the helm for church extension.
 Rev. Clyde Brogan, WCE Director from 1971-1985, moved the mission to adopt a position of equipping the Wisconsin IFCA churches to assume the lead position in church extension.
 He postured himself as an assistant to churches in the planting of other churches, and saw success in this approach.
 In the mission’s written history, it is recorded that…